-Tip: Usually people try to implement GTM tagging with the help of UI/UX of their website and write-heavy scripts in GTM to fetch the data, we suggest leveraging the dataLayer functionality and then proceed to GTM tagging.
+Tip: Usually people try to implement GTM tagging with the help of the UI/UX of their website and write-heavy scripts in GTM to fetch the data, we suggest leveraging the dataLayer functionality and then proceeding to GTM tagging.

 For the larger part of websites that we work with, we have a dataLayer that comprises everything our users can see and interact with.